How Merchandise Can Help Promote Your Book

-If you decide that creating and selling merchandise is right for you, here are some popular merchandising ideas for authors to get you started:
+If you decide that creating and selling merchandise is right for you, here are some popular book promotion merchandising ideas for authors to get you started:

 Six Effective Book Merchandising Ideas

 - Posters – Fans of books, especially fiction, often collect posters related to their favorite book.
-If your work resonates with your readers, they’ll likely be happy to hang it in their home or office to remind them of your story.
+If your work resonates with your readers, they’ll likely be happy to hang it in their homes or offices to remind them of your story.
 You can create attractive designs with quotes from your work, or you can print book cover posters.

 - Accessories – Wristbands, tote bags, buttons, and other accessories are popular with many fans because they are slightly subtler than a t-shirt.
 Yet, they will still allow the fan to display an affinity for a particular work.
 These types of merchandise can be adorned with pull quotes, titles, cover art, etc.

 - Mugs and glasses – There is something about reading a book and drinking hot beverages (like coffee and tea) that goes well together.
 By offering mugs with a pull quote or your book title as merchandise, you allow your fans to commemorate their reading experiences.